 Beyond the general specifications, the way your face is presented in the photograph is equally important for identification purposes.

-Expression and Eyes
+Expression & Eyes

 Headwear